 B. Providence is God's sovereign plan for His creatures (When Abraham told Isaac his son, "The Lord will provide a lamb," he literally said, "The Lord will see a lamb"; like the Hebrew, the Latin underpinnings of our English word provide have to do with the ability to see: pro - before, video - to see = to see before).
 God is the provider who sees to everything His creatures need and the planner who sees before anything happens to them.
+God could see Boston, MA when the Pilgrims suffered in Boston, England.

-Application: The most important part of God's plan, of course, is the determination to give His own Son as a sacrificial lamb to take our place on the cross and bear the judgment we deserve (Acts 2:23).
+Application: The most important part of God's plan, of course, is the determination to give His own Son as a sacrificial Lamb to take our place on the cross and bear the judgment we deserve (Acts 2:23).
 It is a plan to seek and to save those who are lost.
-It is a plan that promises that whosoever believeth on Him shall not perish but have everlasting life.
+It is a plan that promises that whosoever believes on Him shall not perish but have everlasting life.
 And it is a plan that guarantees that all His enemies shall be made a footstool for His feet.
 Is God's plan for your salvation your plan?
 Are you saved by the blood of the Lamb?